microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skillenablement.md

             "luPath": "..\\skills\\MySkill\\MySkill\\CognitiveModels\\LUIS\\en\\MySkill.lu"
         }
     ```
-2. Add dispatch references to the core LUIS intents for the skill within the `assistant\CognitiveModels\LOCALE\dispatch.lu` file as shown below and repeat for all locales your skill supports.
+2. Add dispatch references to the core LUIS intents for the skill within the `assistant\CognitiveModels\LOCALE\dispatch.lu` file as shown below (case-sensitive) and repeat for all locales your skill supports.
 This enables the Dispatcher to understand your new capabilities and route utterances to your skill.

     ```
         # l_MySkill